arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.09.17
+I thought I had this, but I guess not.

+> roman à clef : noun: a novel in which real people or events appear with invented names.

+For example, some people thought Proust's *In Search of Lost Time* was a roman à clef (from *How Proust Can Change Your Life* by Alain de Botton, who is great btw).

 ### 02.07.17
 *The Signal-Man* is a supernatural short story by Charles Dickens.
 It tells the